Data migration: Project versus process

 There is a difference between data migration and data integration activities.
-Data migration is a project by means of which data will be moved or copied from one environment to another, and removed or decommissioned in the source.
-During the migration (which can take place over months or even years), data can flow in multiple directions, and there may be multiple migrations taking place simultaneously.
+Data migration is a project through which data will be moved or copied from one environment to another, and removed or decommissioned in the source.
+During the migration (which can take place over months or even years), data can flow in multiple directions, and there may be multiple simultaneous migrations.
 The ETL (extract, transform, load) actions will be necessary, although the means of achieving these may not be those traditionally associated with the ETL acronym.

 Data integration, by contrast, is a permanent part of the IT architecture, and is responsible for the way data flows between the various applications and data stores—and is a process rather than a project activity.
 Standard ETL technologies designed to supply data from operational systems to data warehouses would fit within the latter category.

 Categories

 Data is stored on various media in files or databases, and is generated and consumed by software applications, which in turn support business processes.
 The need to transfer and convert data can be driven by multiple business requirements, and the approach taken to the migration depends on those requirements.
 Four major migration categories are proposed on this basis.